Last Updated: July 12, 2025

 - Completed through a Qualified Intermediary

-For real estate investors in Florida, this is a strategic move that helps grow portfolios without triggering immediate taxes on the exchanged properties.
+For real estate investors in Florida, this is a smart move.
+It helps grow portfolios without causing immediate taxes on the exchanged properties.

 Why Use a Florida 1031 Exchange for Your Real Estate Investment